Clive Davis recuperating at home after hospitalization

 The Grammy-winning producer and former record executive turned 94 in April.

-The Grammy-winning producer and music mogul was hospitalized in New York City on Friday, May 29, for an upper respiratory infection, a representative for Davis told TMZ and Rolling Stone.
+Davis was hospitalized in New York City on May 29 for an upper respiratory infection, TMZ and Rolling Stone previously reported.

-Davis' medical ordeal comes two weeks after the former record executive was spotted at the Gordon Parks Foundation Awards' dinner and auction in New York City.
+Davis' medical ordeal came two weeks after the former record executive was spotted at the Gordon Parks Foundation Awards' dinner and auction in New York City.
 The foundation preserves the work of iconic photographer Gordon Parks through various artistic and educational initiatives.

 While attending the foundation's dinner, Davis was photographed alongside event co-chairs Alicia Keys and Swizz Beatz.
 Davis signed Keys to Arista Records in the late '90s, and following his exit from the label in 2000, he brought her on to his own label J Records, which issued Keys' debut album "Songs in A Minor."